wp-plugins/speakertext/readme.txt

 == Changelog ==

+= 1.4.1 =
+Change the way SpeakerText loads to be compatible with more setups.

 = 1.4.0 =
 Loads SpeakerText Javascript in page footer only when SpeakerText videos are detected for better performance.